 By Kate Danaher

-Kate Danaher is lending manager for sustainable food and agriculture at RSF Social Finance, a pioneering funder of social enterprises based in San Francisco.
+Kate Danaher is senior manager for social enterprise lending and integrated capital at RSF Social Finance (@RSFSocFinance), an innovative lending, giving and investing organization based in San Francisco.